woile/woile.github.io/posts/django-polymorphic-integration-with-django-filters/index.rst

 Now, if our querystring includes a key :code:`project_type`, it will check if the values match any of the choices and it will return the queryset filtered by the specified choices.
 And that's it, we have successfully filtered polymorphic models.
-Now we just need to add :code:`ProjectFilter `tffo the :code:`filter_class` in the :code:`viewsets.ModelViewSet`
+Now we just need to add :code:`ProjectFilter`to the :code:`filter_class` in the :code:`viewsets.ModelViewSet`.

 Cheers!